 - who’ve been admitted as Certified Public Accountant members on or after 1 January 2009, and completed five years' relevant post-qualification experience, are eligible for direct admission to ACCA membership.

-- who’ve completed five years' relevant post-qualification experience and were admitted as Certified Public Accountant members before 1 January 2009, should complete our Professional Ethics module.
+- who’ve completed five years' relevant post-qualification experience and were admitted as Certified Public Accountant members before 1 January 2009, should complete our ethics and Professional Skills module.

 - who’ve completed less than five years' relevant post-qualification experience and who were admitted as Certified Public Accountant members before 1 January 2009, should pass ACCA's paper P1 Governance, Risk and Ethics.